Travel Tips ...

 www.moneysavingexpert.com is a good place to look.
 Make sure you have the emergency number for your insurance company; in a real emergency, we know the Nairobi Flying Doctor service can land their aeroplane within an hour’s travel by ambulance from the Lodge.

 You will need a tourist visa to enter Uganda.
-This can be obtained in advance at the Uganda High Commission in London; for further information please visit their website.
+This can be obtained in advance online at Uganda E-Immigration System, for further information please visit their website.

 Alternatively if you have a return air ticket, a 3 month tourist visa can generally be obtained at Entebbe Airport for most nationalities.
 The current fee is either £30 or $50 depending on current exchange rates; it’s a good idea to have the exact money (in notes) as they can rarely find change!
 (Please check the rate before travel.)